apiverve/lemmatizer.NET-API/Readme.md

 ###### Define Query

 ```
-var queryOptions = new lemmatizerQueryOptions{
+var queryOptions = new lemmatizerQueryOptions {
-  text: "The quick brown foxes jumped over the lazy dogs and other foxes"
+  text = "The quick brown foxes jumped over the lazy dogs and other foxes"
 };
 ```